ladybug-tools/spider/gbxml-viewer/r9/gbxml-viewer9-11-editor/README.md

 ## Wish list

+* 2018-02-07 ~ Display file name and particular
+* 2018-02-07 ~ HUD
+	* toggle current story
+	* surface name: button to rehighlight
+	* 2nd adjacency add details
+	* movable div
+* 2018-02-07 ~ Identify cause of faulty triangulatiom
+* 2018-02-07 ~ Identify cause of faulty heights
+* 2018-02-07 ~ Help identify correct adjacency when there is a duplicate adjacency
+* 2018-02-07 ~ Process document attributes
+* 2018-02-07 ~ display describe each error on heads-up
+* 2018-02-07 ~ toggle visibility
+* 2018-02-06 ~ needs heads-up
+* 2018-02-06 ~ need to update zone / other things?
+* 2018-02-06 ~ Add a delete duplicate surface button
+* 2018-02-06 ~ cursor keys errors
+* 2018-02-06 ~ Add name as tooltip for spaces lists
 * Display CAD ID etc of the selected space(s) in the menu?
 * Allow you to use all the error-locating tools in the [gbXML Viewer Reports]( http://www.ladybug.tools/spider/gbxml-viewer/r9/gbxml-viewer9-05-reports/test-gbxml-viewer9-reports.html ) script
 	* Perhaps in gbJSON format as well as gbXML